Historic Environment Scotland has a list of buildings that have special architectural or historic interest.

 Your appeal must be made within 3 months of the date of Historic Environment Scotland's decision.
-Any appeals made after this time won't be considered.
-To make sure your appeal isn't turned away because it's too late, be sure to make your appeal in plenty of time before the end of the 3-month period.
+Any appeals made after this time will not be considered.
+To make sure your appeal is not turned away because it's too late, be sure to make your appeal in plenty of time before the end of the 3-month period.

 There's no cost for sending an appeal, but you'll be responsible for your own expenses.

 Once you make an appeal the Scottish Government will choose a reporter to decide it.